Definition of Mortgage Life Insurance

 Because the mortgage balance will decrease over time, the insurance policy essentially becomes less valuable.
 The premiums however, remain the same.
 In many cases, a regular life insurance policy taken out in an amount equal to the outstanding balance will not decrease over time.
 Should the borrower die while the mortgage balance is low, a portion of the term policy can be used to pay off the mortgage balance, with the remainder of the policy proceeds used for other needs of the heirs.

 At First Foundation, we will be happy to discuss your mortgage life insurance options to determine if it is the right thing for you.
+However as we have an entire Insurance Division, we will most likely connect you with an insurance professional to discuss all your needs!

 If you are interested in learning more about mortgage life insurance, please feel free to contact us today!